Our posture on privacy

 Those exclusions reduce data-handling risk before content enters the product.
 NOSIBLE checks domains with Google Safe Browsing and excludes inherently pornographic websites using known unsafe or NSFW lists.
 CNIL guidance also treats sensitivity-heavy sources as higher risk in scraping assessments (CNIL).
 These categories add privacy and safety risk without improving the search corpus.

-Can request logging be turned off?
+Can usage logging be disabled?

 Can a website ask to be forgotten?